The best Proverbs verses contain practical insights and guidelines to apply divine wisdom and lessons to daily life.

 “Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails.”

-Even if we do not know the future, we make plans.
-But, Proverbs 19:21 reminds us that no matter how grand and beautiful and even complex our plans are, the ones that should prevail and be followed are God’s plans for us.
+But Proverbs 19:21 reminds us that no matter how grand, beautiful, and even complex our plans are, God’s plans for us should prevail and be followed.

 Best Proverbs Verses on Discipline